7 new iOS 14 features Apple borrowed from Android to make the iPhone better

-Apple made a slew of announcements on Monday at WWDC 2020, its annual Worldwide Developers Conference.
+Apple made a slew of announcements last week at WWDC 2020, its annual Worldwide Developers Conference.
 The company unveiled the new iOS 14 and a redesigned iPhone home screen with new widgets, along with iPadOS 14, MacOS Big Sur, and updates to TVOS and WatchOS.

 While many of these iOS 14 features might feel new Apple iPhone users, those familiar with Android devices could be feeling deja vu.
 Here's a list of all the new Apple iOS 14 features that Android already had.